benklee127/benklee127/README.md

 My happy places are where I find myself contributing meaningfully to missions that align with my values.
 Building clever solutions and refactoring existing ones is how I get there.
 Currently expanding on my experience with full-stack development in python & javascript

-Welcome to my github :)
+Thanks for stopping by :)